sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/how-automation-occurs-with-salesforce-marketing-cloud.md

 * **Send email** - used to send emails.
 * **Import file** - used to import a file into a data extension or list.
 * **File transfer** - used to transfer a file from a specified location.
-The file transfer activity can also unencrypt or uncompress a file.
+The file transfer activity can also be used to unencrypt or uncompress.
 * **Data extract** - used to create a file from a data extension.
 * **SQL query** - used to run a SQL query.